 Investments that do not have a readily determinable fair value, and which provide a net asset value ("NAV") or its equivalent developed consistent with FASB measurement principles, are valued using NAV as a practical expedient.
 These investments are not classified in Levels 1, 2, or 3 of the fair value hierarchy but instead included within the subtotals by asset category.
 Such investments include hedge funds, real estate investments, private debt and private equity funds.
 Investments in hedge funds are valued using the reported NAV as of December 31.
-Real estate investments, private debt and private equity funds.
-Investment activity between the date of the financial reports and December 31.
+Real estate investments, private debt and private equity funds are valued at NAV per the most recent partnership audited financial reports, and adjusted, as appropriate, for investment activity between the date of the financial reports and December 31.
 Due to the inherent limitations in obtaining a readily determinable fair value measurement for alternative investments, the fair values reported may differ from the values that would have been used had readily available market information for the alternative investments existed.
 These investments are described further below: